DawidStuzynski/DawidStuzynski/README.md

 - I’m @DawidStuzynski.
-I am Java Developer
+I am Java Developer and DevOps
 - I’m interested in creating REST applications using Spring Boot
 - I’m currently learning microservices, Kubernetes and AWS.
 - 📫 How to reach me: